 Once aboard, it’s a nice (albeit short) 5-10 minute ride up to the top of Nokogiriyama (329.5m) with breathtaking views all along the way of Tokyo Bay across to the Miura Peninsula, as well as the rest of the Boso Peninsula.
 Quite the panorama!

 It should be noted that although the walking is cut down significantly by using the ropeway, there is still a good bit to explore once you reach the top with much of it including stairs.
 To be honest, there’s no escaping them, so don’t even try, just go ahead and embrace them from the get go.
 We would most certainly recommend ditching the baby stroller for a baby carrier for this adventure.

 Even if the ropeway is open/available, we still recommend hiking if at all possible.
 Although it’s a good bit more work, the dense vegetation and solitude are worth it as hiking is most certainly the path less traveled here.
-We’ll go ahead and warn you now that the signage isn’t the best we’ve seen, so there were a handful of confusing moments on this adventure our first time around.
-So, you’ll definitely want a map!
-You can either pick one up at the cable car station or you can access the pdf version here.
+We’ll go ahead and warn you now that the signage isn’t the best we’ve seen, so there were a handful of confusing moments our first time around.
+You’ll definitely want a map, so make sure to grab one at the cable car station or you can access the pdf version here.
 Overall, we found it fairly useful as it outlines the five junctions that you may come across during your journey with time estimations.

 How to get to the trailhead from Hama-Kanaya Station:

 - Take a left out of the Hama-Kanaya Station (keeping the post office on your left hand side)

 - The road will eventually split.
 You want to head down the road to the right.